bioconnector/workshops2015/lessons/shell/01-intro-unix-shell.md

 # Introduction to the UNIX shell

-Modified from Tracy Teal's lessons for Data Carpentry with original contributions from Paul Wilson, Milad Fatenejad, Sasha Wood and Radhika Khetani for Software Carpentry.
+Modified from lessons for Data Carpentry with original contributions from Tracy Teal, Paul Wilson, Milad Fatenejad, Sasha Wood and Radhika Khetani.

 Learn more: